glutanimate/puppy-reinforcement/README.md

 ###  Video

-The customization and use of the Puppy Reinforcement add-on is demonstrated in the following video (alongside other similar add-ons):
+A quick demo of the add-on (alongside other similar add-ons related to gamification):

 [![YouTube: Anki add-on guide: Gamify Your Reviews](https://i.ytimg.com/vi/UkveLkAgXiM/mqdefault.jpg)](https://youtu.be/UkveLkAgXiM)